joshuaboniface/rffmpeg/README.md

 This example setup is the one I use for `rffmpeg`, involving a media server (`jf1`) and a remote transcode server (`gpu1`).
 Both systems run Debian GNU/Linux, though the commands below should also work on Ubuntu.

-1. Prepare the media server (`jf1`) with Jellyfin.
-Make note of the "Transcode path" in the Playback settings menu (e.g. `/var/lib/jellyfin/transcoding-temp`).
+1. Prepare the media server (`jf1`) with Jellyfin using the standard `.deb` install.
+Make note of main Jellyfin data path; it's usually `/var/lib/jellyfin` unless you change it.
+Note that if you change this path, or put the various subdirectories such as the `transcodes` or `data/subtitles` directories elsewhere, you may need to alter the NFS steps below to accommodate this.
+Note that Docker is not officially supported with `rffmpeg` due to the complexity of exporting Docker volumes with NFS, the path differences, and the fact that I don't use Docker, but if you do figure it out a PR is welcome.

-1. On the media server, create an SSH keypair owned by the Jellyfin service user; save this SSH key somewhere readable to the service user: `sudo -u jellyfin mkdir -p /var/lib/jellyfin/.ssh && sudo -u jellyfin ssh-keygen -t rsa -f /var/lib/jellyfin/.ssh/id_rsa`
+1. On the media server, create an SSH keypair owned by the Jellyfin service user; save this SSH key somewhere readable to the service user: `sudo -u jellyfin mkdir -p /var/lib/jellyfin/.ssh && sudo -u jellyfin ssh-keygen -t rsa -f /var/lib/jellyfin/.ssh/id_rsa`.

+1. Copy (or symlink) the new SSH public key created in the previous step to `authorized_keys`; this will be used later when the Jellyfin data directory is mounted on the transcode server: `sudo -u jellyfin cp -a /var/lib/jellyfin/.ssh/id_rsa.pub /var/lib/jellyfin/.ssh/authorized_keys`

 1. Install the rffmpeg program as detailed in the above section, including creating the `/etc/rffmpeg/rffmpeg.yml` configuration file and symlinks.

 1. Install the NFS kernel server: `sudo apt -y install nfs-kernel-server`

-1. Export the "Transcode path" directory found in step 1 with NFS; you will need to know the local IP address of the transcode server(s) (e.g. `10.0.0.100`) to lock this down; alternatively, use your entire local network range (e.g. `10.0.0.0/24`): `echo '/var/lib/jellyfin/transcoding-temp 10.0.0.100/32(rw,sync,no_subtree_check)' | sudo tee -a /etc/exports && sudo systemctl restart nfs-kernel-server`
+1. Export your Jellyfin data path found in step 1 with NFS; you will need to know the local IP address of the transcode server(s) (e.g. `10.0.0.100`) to lock this down; alternatively, use your entire local network range (e.g. `10.0.0.0/24`): `echo '/var/lib/jellyfin 10.0.0.100/32(rw,sync,no_subtree_check)' | sudo tee -a /etc/exports && sudo systemctl restart nfs-kernel-server`

 1. On the transcode server, install any required tools or programs to make use of hardware transcoding; this is optional if you only use software (i.e. CPU) transcoding.